Microchipping information for dog and cat owners

 Information on the microchip registry can only be accessed by the authorised implanter, the owner of the animal, certain authorised government employees, and any other person providing the owner has given their consent, for the purpose of reuniting the owner with the animal.

 Contact your local council or veterinarian for more information about microchipping.

 Contact your local council if you have questions about your rights and responsibilities as a pet owner.
 Your council will also deal with concerns about wandering or nuisance pets.

-For general information about responsible pet ownership, visit the pets information page for contact details for such organisations, or call 136 186 for the cost of a local call.
+For general information about responsible pet ownership, see our Pets pages for contact details for such organisations, or call 136 186.